Volumetrics-io/documentation/source/docs/mr-app.md

 ### `stats`
 Enables a visual of a stats counter in the top left corner.
 The stats counter can show a few different options, by default it shows 0.

+Note this is different than the stats that are enabled by use of the [`mr-stats`](./mr-stats.md) entity being directly added.

+This stats toggle is great for use on desktop; however, it can cause performance bottle-necks in headset.
+We recommend for you to use the `<mr-stats>` tag for headset testing.

 <inline-repl>
     <code slot="html">
         <mr-app stats="true">